12 Top-Rated Campgrounds near Spokane, WA

 An alternative to the primitive state park campsites, the Starbuck/Lyons Ferry Marina KOA is 15 minutes to the south.
 This family-friendly campground accepts reservations for tent and RV camping.

 Other activities of interest at Lake Roosevelt include auto-touring, road cycling, and walking through history at places like the Fort Spokane Visitor Center and Museum.
-Numerous campgrounds can be found throughout the recreation area.
+Numerous campgrounds are throughout the recreation area.
 And like Spring Canyon and Gifford Campgrounds, many have great views of the lake.

 More Related Articles on PlanetWare.com